-Your physical therapy session will consist of an evaluation of your movement system to diagnose impairments, activity limitations, and participation restrictions in your current daily life.
-We will strive to integrate the best available evidence, clinical expertise, and your values to collaboratively make the best decisions for returning you back to the life you want to live.
+Your Physical Therapy session will consist of an evaluation of your movement system to diagnose impairments, activity limitations, and participation restrictions in your daily life.
+We will strive to integrate the best available evidence, clinical expertise, and your values to collaboratively make the best decisions for returning you back to your career and the life you want to live.

 Dry needling is utilized by a licensed physical therapist who has received additional training in this technique.
 This procedure is (Dry Needling) is defined by the Kansas Physical Therapy Practice Act, K. S. A. 65-2901 amendments thereto.
 Dry needling uses a thin filiform needle to penetrate the skin and stimulate underlying myofascial trigger points, muscular, and connective tissues for the management of neuromusculoskeletal pain and movement impairments.
 As a patient you will be monitored during your dry needling appointment and your physical therapist will use appropriate infection control procedures to reduce the risk of infection.
 Dry needling as used in physical therapy is not acupuncture and should not be confused with a complete acupuncture treatment performed by a licensed acupuncturist.
 Patients who are interested in acupuncture should consult with a state licensed acupuncturist.